 OTHER EXCELLENT AFFORDABLE ANDROID SMARTPHONES

-Like any Samsung Galaxy device, the A50 offers a little bit of the top-tier S series devices but at a reduced price.
-The Galaxy A50 is more than just a taster though, with an experience mimicking the high-end Samsung smartphones.
+Like any Samsung Galaxy device, the A51 offers a little bit of the recent top-tier S series devices but at a reduced price.
+The Galaxy A51 is more than just a taster though, with an experience mimicking the latest high-end Samsung smartphones.

-While most affordable Android phones tend to go with cheaper LCD displays, the 6.4-inch FHD+ AMOLED display is notched using Samsung’s “Infinity-U” design.
-That notch houses a 25MP camera, and lower down on that display there’s also an in-display fingerprint sensor hidden underneath.
+While most affordable Android phones tend to go with cheaper LCD displays, the 6.5-inch FHD+ Super AMOLED display is typically impressive and includes a punch-hole notch — dropping Samsung’s “Infinity-U” design found on the older A50.
+That notch houses a 32MP selfie camera, and lower down on that display there’s also an in-display fingerprint sensor hidden underneath.

-The Samsung Galaxy A50 also packs in an octa-core processor, 4GB of RAM, 64GB of internal storage, and support for microSD cards up to 512GB.
-There’s also a 4,000 mAh battery, NFC, fast charging, and a headphone jack.
-Android Pie is also available out of the box with One UI on top — but Android 10 is expected within the next few months.
+The Samsung Galaxy A51 also packs in an Exynos 9611 processor, 4GB of RAM, 128GB of internal storage, and support for microSD cards up to 512GB.
+There’s also a 4,000mAh battery, NFC, fast charging, and a headphone jack.
+Android 10 is also available out of the box with One UI 2.0 on top — which is the best version of the third-party skin to date.

-There’s also a triple-camera array on the back of the Galaxy A50.
-That consists of a primary 25MP f/1.7 sensor, an 8MP f/2.2 lens with a 123-degree field-of-view for wide-angle shots, and a 5MP sensor used for capturing depth.
-All that for just under $300?
+There’s also a quad-camera array on the back of the Galaxy A50.
+That consists of a primary 48MP main sensor, a 12MP ultra-wide-angle lens for even wider shots, a 5MP macro lens, and a 5MP sensor used for capturing depth.
+All that for just under $399?
 Sign us up.

 Motorola Moto One Action